-The department boasts over 17,000 square feet of space and is staffed by 12 full-time radiation oncologists, 13 full-time physicists, five medical dosimetrists and a full complement of supporting personnel.
-Two Elekta Versa HD linear accelerators, a Varian TrueBeam linear accelerator, and a Tomotherapy HD unit are used to provide external beam electron and photon radiotherapy.
-Image guidance consists of onboard-imagers at all LINACs with both kV-kV, cone beam CT and MVCT capabilities.
-Calypso radio frequency beacon localization, BrainLab ExacTrac fluoroscopy and optical guidance imaging is utilized as part of a full service image guidance program.
-We have a Philips Brilliance BigBore CT scanner with respiratory gating capabilities for 4D CT based simulation.
-We also have available a 4D PET CT scanner with in our department that can be utilized for biologic functional treatment planning.
+The department boasts over 17,000 square feet of space and is staffed by 11 full-time radiation oncologists, 11 full-time physicists, and a complete complement of clinical personnel, including radiation therapists and dosimetrists.
+Our equipment includes two Elekta Versa HD linear accelerators, a Varian TrueBeam linear accelerator, and a Tomotherapy HD unit for external beam electron and photon radiotherapy.
+Our image guidance capabilities incorporate onboard-imagers at all LINACs, offering both kV-kV and cone beam CT with MVCT capabilities.
+We utilize Calypso radio frequency beacon localization, BrainLab ExacTrac fluoroscopy, and optical guidance imaging as part of a comprehensive image guidance program.
+Furthermore, we possess a Philips Brilliance BigBore CT scanner with respiratory gating capabilities for 4D CT-based simulation.
+Additionally, we have access to a 4D PET CT scanner within our department, which can be utilized for biologic functional treatment planning.